Mormon temple controversies: Restrictions on entrance

 Richard and Joan Ostling, and Hugh F. Pyle state that the LDS Church's policy on temple admission is unreasonable, noting that even relatives cannot attend a temple marriage unless they are members of the church in good standing.
 The Ostlings, the Institute for Religious Research, and Jerald and Sandra Tanner say that the admission rules are unreasonable because admission to the temple requires that a church member must first declare that they pay their full tithe before they can enter a temple.
-The Mormonism Research Ministry calls this "coerced tithing" because church members that do not pay the full tithe cannot enter the temple, and thus cannot receive the ordinances required to receive the highest order of exaltation in the next life.
+The Mormonism Research Ministry calls this "coerced tithing" because church members that do not pay the full tithe cannot enter the temple and thus cannot receive the ordinances required to receive the highest order of exaltation in the next life.

 Temple ordinances have historically been unavailable to some members.
-For about 130 years (between 1847 and 1978) all LDS endowment-related temple ordinances were denied to all Black women and men in a controversial race-based policy.
-As of 2023, all temple ordinances are unavailable to lesbian, gay, or bisexual persons who are in a same-sex marriage or homosexual sexual relationship, and to all transgender individuals who are transitioning or have transitioned.
+For about 130 years (between 1847 and 1978) all LDS endowment-related temple ordinances were denied to all Black people in a controversial race-based policy.
+As of 2023, all temple ordinances are unavailable to lesbian, gay, or bisexual people who are in a same-sex marriage or homosexual sexual relationship and to all transgender individuals who are transitioning or have transitioned.
 These restrictions have also garnered criticism from both outside, and inside the LDS church.

 Baptism for the dead

 The church teaches that a living person, acting as proxy, can be baptized by immersion on behalf of a deceased person.
 Floyd C. McElveen and the Institute for Religious Research state that verses to support baptism for the dead are not justified by contextual exegesis of the Bible.
 In 2008, the Vatican issued a statement calling the practice "erroneous" and directing its dioceses to keep parish records from the Genealogical Society of Utah which is affiliated with the LDS Church.

 Some Jewish groups criticized the LDS Church in 1995 after discovering that vicarious baptisms for the dead for victims of the Holocaust had been performed by members of the church.
 After that criticism, church leaders put a policy in place to stop the practice, with an exception for baptisms specifically requested or approved by victims' relatives.
 Jewish organizations again criticized the church in 2002, 2004, 2008, and 2012 stating that the church failed to honor the 1995 agreement.
-The LDS Church says it has put institutional safeguards in place to avoid the submission of the names of Holocaust victims not related to Mormon members, but that the sheer number of names submitted makes policing the database of names impractical.
+The LDS Church says it has put institutional safeguards in place to avoid the submission of the names of Holocaust victims not related to Mormon members, but the sheer number of names submitted makes policing the database of names impractical.